Benihana of Tokyo Steak Hse in North Bay Village

 - What did the most recent inspection of Benihana of Tokyo Steak Hse in North Bay Village find?

-- Benihana of Tokyo Steak Hse in North Bay Village was most recently inspected on September 24, 2025 with 1 violation(s).
+- Benihana of Tokyo Steak Hse in North Bay Village was most recently inspected on May 13, 2026 with 18 violation(s), including 3 high-priority violation(s).
 Disposition: Inspection Completed - No Further Action.

 - Has Benihana of Tokyo Steak Hse in North Bay Village ever been shut down?